Radhekrishnaa/Personal-Guide-for-Internships-Placement/README.md

    - A large number of folks send requests at this time.
 The "potential referrer" may just miss your request and even if she/he accepts, they may not get to read your      message.
    - The company removes the job posting before you get a referral.
 This has happened to many folks.

-A better approach would be to
+A better approach would be to "Build Connections rather than just Finding referrals".